vedant5102/vedant5102/README.md

 - 🌱 I’m currently learning **DSA and IOS Development**
-- 🌐 Exploring the realms of software development and algorithms
-- 💡 Turning caffeine into code
+- 💡 Turning ideas into code | Solving problems and algorithms at a time
-- 🔍 Seeking opportunities to learn and collaborate
-- 📚 Constantly expanding my programming knowledge
+- 📚 Always learning, always growing
-- 🔗 Let's connect and build amazing things together!
+- 🔗 Let's collaborate and innovate!
-- 📫 Reach me at: vedantkatre21@gmail.com
+- 📫 Connect with me: vedantkatre21@gmail.com

 <h3 align="left">Languages and Tools:</h3>